 You can keep them for a week or so.

 Just keep them dry and place a piece of parchment paper between the cookies and enjoy a (small) sticky muesli cookie (or two) – a super tasty treat.

 Delicious muesli cookies – a different muesli bar

 Serves 5 (20 small cookies)

 40 g sugar

-10 g vanilla sugar (if necessary vanilla powder and sugar)
+10 g vanilla sugar (mix vanilla beans with sugar)

 10 g all-purpose flour